na-na-hi/renget/archive/smgenlorePh2P1.md

 ***

    Ares, still on his warpath, now finds himself in Japan - namely at Aokigahara / the Suicide Forest *(Northwestern forest region below Mt Fuji, a well-known 'haunted forest' that many people kill themselves at, even today, in real life)*.
-   *Somebody* has gone and removed the Chibiki Stone that seals Yomi, now conveniently placed in Aokigahara *~~{\*ahem\*} it's never made clear who did it, since it requires the strength of 1,000 men to do so (alternate translation for the Chibiki Stone being the "Rock of a Thousand Pulling", so we'll just assume The Morrigan probably did it or something {\*ahem\*}~~*, so when Ares passes by, Izanami-no-Mikoto lurches at him tied to her ribbons within Yomi, and begs him to free her for any wish.
+   *Somebody* has gone and removed the Chibiki Stone that seals Yomi, now conveniently placed in Aokigahara *~~{\*ahem\*} it's never made clear who did it, since it requires the strength of 1,000 men to do so (alternate translation for the Chibiki Stone being the "Rock of a Thousand Pulling"), and the Rock itself has a patron God / is a God known as Chigaeshi / Michikaeshi, whose sole purpose is to maintain the border between living and dead.... so uhhhh we'll just assume The Morrigan probably did it or something {\*ahem\*}~~*, so when Ares passes by, Izanami-no-Mikoto lurches at him tied to her ribbons within Yomi, and begs him to free her for any wish.
    *~~As of writing, the existence of Yomi and Izanami's assoication with it will certainly be an unintended plothole in the future, because the writer is a mythologylet, for reasons reserved until then.~~*

    She tries to seduce Ares with her luscious half-rotten corpse-body, Ares waves her off because he's already banging the literal embodiment of beauty. *(Power move.)*
    She tries to offer him power, Ares doesn't need power because Ares is already the most powerful thing Ares knows. *(Power move.)*
    Ares is about to walk, Izanami's getting desperate so begs him to make a wish.
-He asks for Anubis's location, Izanami jumps at the request and begs him to make a promise to free her for it.
+He asks for Anubis's location *(was that it?)*, Izanami jumps at the request and begs him to make a promise to free her for it.

    Ares isn't gonna fall for no tricks however, Ares is a thinking man's brute who won't fall for that shit, so he ties her ribbons to his arm (like his chains) and has her lead the way.